trychlos/pwix-roles/README.md

     This function defaults to null.
 When null, the package will try to take known scopes from used scopes.

+- `scopesPub`

+    The name of a publication which is expected to publish the list of managed scopes as an array of:

+    - ids as string
+    - or { _id: <id>, label: <label> } objects

+    in a collection of the same name.

+    This name defaults to null.
+When null, the package will try to take known scopes from used scopes.

 - `verbosity`

     Define the expected verbosity level.